memoio/memo-gitbook/docs/faq/FAQ.md

 10.How to combine Ethereum Layer2 with Meeda?

-For details, please refer to the contents of `Node/Op Node & Meeda` and `Developers/Connect L2 to Meeda`.
+For details, please refer to the contents of `memo-protocol/meeda/develops/connect L2 to Meeda` and `memo-protocol/meeda/node/Layer2+Meeda`.